mvandenhull26/mvandenhull-project1/Troubleshooting OPAC .md

-# Fixing my OPAC
+# OPAC Book Cataloging Fails When Creating New Catalog Entry

-Once I finished creating my OPAC, I realized that the cataloging portion of the website did not work.
-So, I looked at the main folder filed to figure out what went wrong.
+Upon entering a new book into my cataloging website, instead of the book being entered, an error of "Not Found - The requested URL was not found on this server" presented itself.

 ![image description](./images/1.png)